rydmike/flex_color_scheme/README.md

 The default example 1, is just a repeat of the above example, but with a `themeMode` 3-way toggle switch, an effective theme colors widget, plus a bunch of dummy commonly used Material UI widgets.

-> **Can I use different built in schemes for my light and dark themes?**
+> **Can I use different built-in schemes for my light and dark themes?**
-> Yes this is possible, just use different enums as keys for the light and dark FlexColorScheme factories
+> Yes this is possible, just use different enums values as keys for the light and dark FlexColorScheme factories
 > when you get the predefined FlexSchemeData from the map.
 If the colors in used schemes are a bit related this
-> can actually be used to create new very nice and unique light and dark combinations of the predefined schemes.
+> can be used to create nice and unique light and dark combinations of the predefined schemes.
 >
-> **Note**
 > You can even apply a FlexSchemeColor that has data that was designed for a light theme to the FlexColorScheme.dark
 > factory and wise versa.
 The result will just not be as useful or pretty.
->
 > The rationale for the slightly involved structure, is to keep it flexible, but at the same time provide self
 > documenting API guidance on how the data was designed to be used and consumed.